xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/migration-deploy-from-on-prem-to-k8s.md

 ```

 :::note
-In the next steps we will do updates to the CR yaml file, to reflect all the custom changes that are already available on the on-prem Release installation.
+In the next steps we will do updates to the CR yaml file, to reflect all the custom changes that are already available on the on-prem Deploy installation.
 The changes will go mainly in the custom-resource (CR) yaml file that is in our case: `/tmp/dai/digitalai/dai-deploy/digitalai/20240108-120535/kubernetes/dai-deploy_cr.yaml`,
 we will refer it from now with `dai-deploy_cr.yaml` name.